-Until now, we all had too much.
-Too many opportunities, too much on our to-do lists.
-Resources and opportunities surrounded us.
+We all have too much.
+Too many ideas.
+Opportunities.
+Too much on our to-do lists.

 When it comes to coming up with ideas, it's paralysing when you have too many options to choose from.